Welcome to the Homepage of the Endowed Chair

 Transfers of knowledge and technology from research into strategic cooperative endeavours with commerce and industry create a common ground for innovations in technology and product development.
 At the core of our research interest is the implementation of the demand for sustainability, conserving resources and energy efficiency in mainly textile-based lightweight technologies and products.

 The Chair is collaborating closely with the Department of Lightweight Structures and Polymer Technology as well as the Institute of Lightweight Structures.
-A wide network supports the Chair’s work, consisting of e.g. the Chair’s founders, the two affiliated institutes Cetex (Institute for Textile and Processing Machinery) and STFI (Saxon Textile Research Institute) as well as many other companies and research facilities.
+A wide network supports the Chair’s work, consisting of e.g. the Chair’s founders, the two affiliated institutes Cetex gGmgH and STFI (Saxon Textile Research Institute e.
+V.) as well as many other companies and research facilities.
 Complex technical and social demands can only be met using innovative material systems and technologies.
 Their success depends on the effective linking of various disciplines in order to achieve integrated material concepts and process chains.